TobiOlajumoke/DevOps-Projects/12.Ansible_Refactoring_and_static_assignment/README.md

 In your case, you will move things around a little bit in the code, but the overal state of the infrastructure remains the same.

 Let us see how you can improve your Ansible code!

+## Step 1 – Jenkins job enhancement

+Before we begin, let us make some changes to our Jenkins job – now every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place.
+Besides, it consumes space on Jenkins serves with each subsequent change.
+Let us enhance it by introducing a new Jenkins project/job – we will require Copy Artifact plugin.